About the Michigan Knights of the Highway

 The Michigan Knights has hosted 35 G.L.A.S.S.
 Rallies.
 However, the Great Lake Motorcoach Association Inc. (GLAMA) will be hosting future GLAMARAMA Area rallies.

-In 2010, the Knights celebrated their 45th year as an FMCA chapter and will celebrating their 50th year as an FMCA Chapter in 2015.
+In 2015, the Knights celebrate their 50th year as an FMCA chapter.

 As of 10/21/2016, we have about 61 family members.
 If you are interested in joining our FMCA chapter, please Click Here.